aschwir/1-online-portfolio-aschwir/README - Copy.md

 <!--- Update the following line with your grade --->

-I should get (20 ) out of 20 on this assignment.
+I should get (20) out of 20 on this assignment.

+I lost all my commits when I had to create a new repository to allow for hosting my page

 ## Self-Reflection: